 Table of Contents

-Alfred Reinold Baudisch Software engineer and database architect with 26 years of development experience, specialized in real-time systems and APIs, currently working with Elixir, Phoenix and Phoenix LiveView.
+Alfred Reinold Baudisch, software engineer and database architect with almost 30 years of development experience, specialized in real-time systems and APIs, currently working with Elixir, Phoenix and Phoenix LiveView.
 From 🇧🇷, living in Copenhagen 🇩🇰.

 A polymath, (“having learned much”, “universal person”) is an individual whose knowledge spans a substantial number of subjects, known to draw on complex bodies of knowledge to solve specific problems.